na-na-hi/renget/archive/6wfys.md

 True Armor - All-in-one armor and enemy balancing via distributed perks.
 Arrows and swords might bounce off of plate armor, encouraging you to use daggers or maces.
 Regen and other attributes dynamically change based on how many pieces of each armor type you equip.
 Allows you to set enemy health limiters to remove damage sponginess.
 Shields passively block when equipped.
 Just Works.
 This is the single most impactful change you can make to skyrim combat and everyone should use it, even if they use the balanced preset like some sort of milkdrinker.
 *Big Or*
 Know Your Enemy 2 + Armors + Integration Patch - I have to grudgingly admit that this is more functional than True Armor in Anno Toddini 2023.
 It has more categories and works seamlessly at runtime with no script load to speak of.
 *and* NPC Stat Rescaler - this is a Synthesis patch but the nexus page explains what the options do.
-This is completely mandatory with KYE2 since the vanilla health sponge shit is ridiculous when you start adding resistances of any kind.
+This is completely mandatory with KYE2 since the vanilla health sponge shit is beyond ridiculous when you start adding resistances of any kind.

 *well which one do I use then smartass?*
 For my money, if you are playing solo or with one follower and playing a knight or paladin type class, I would use True Armor.
 You will get all of its strengths (it is very cool when enemy arrows or swords bounce off of you) and fewer of its weaknesses (NPCs do not interact with the system so multiple followers will immediately overpower heavy tank enemies without respect to its armor.)
-For any other class or for a large gang of goons, KYE is fine.
+When playing an archer or poisoner, or for a large gang of goons/bodyguards, KYE2 is fine.

 Valravn - This is script-free (note: scripts aren't bad, but they usually are in combat mods.) and has all of the smart features a lightweight overhaul needs: it gives weight to stamina management, has faster but delayed attribute regen, and it tightens up reach, movement and block/attack angles.
 Make sure to get Valravn SPID Uncloak (NOT Valravn Uncloaked, which does not work), to apply its effects through SPID.
-If you find yourself liking it but just wish it were faster, you might want to try Smilodon or Wildcat - its ancestors - or a Realistic Damage plugin to avoid bloat.
+If you find yourself liking it but just wish it were faster, you might want to try Smilodon or Wildcat - its ancestors.

 You have two 'modern' options when it comes to full-blown combat overhauls: